Frequently Asked Questions

 Q. Do you have weekend classes?

-A. Foundational Skills, GED Preparation and Adult High School do not offer classes on the weekends.
+A. Bridge, High School Equivalency Preparation and Adult High School do not offer classes on the weekends.
 ESL offers classes on Friday or Saturday, but students must verify the class schedule during registration.

 Q. What credentials do I earn?

 A. Upon completing the Adult High School program track, students can earn a high school diploma.
-Upon completing the GED program track, students can earn a GED® high school equivalency diploma.
+Upon completing the High School Equivalency program track, students can earn a GED® or HiSET high school equivalency diploma.
 Upon completing Pathways to Employment, students can also earn an occupational certificate in high growth jobs.

 Q. Where can I park?